dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 ### Adapter Architecture

-Below is a diagram of how the adapter architecture works.
+Below is a flow diagram illustrating how a `dbt run` command works with the `dbt-postgres` adapter.
+It shows the relationship between `dbt-core`, `dbt-adapters`, and individual adapters.

 <Lightbox src="/img/adapter-guide/adapter-architecture-diagram.png" title="Diagram of adapter architecture"/>